45 Rocket Engines

 Bipropellant Systems

 Bipropellant propulsion systems typically come to mind regarding rocket propulsion, i.e., one imagines flames and clouds of smoke, such as during a NASA Space Shuttle or SpaceX Falcon 9 launch.
 The propellant is the combustion product of a fuel and an oxidizer.
 Combustion is generally the fastest way to convert propellant energy.
-Bipropellant systems are further categorized as gas/liquid propellant systems, solid propellant systems, or hybrid solid fuel/oxidizer systems.
+Bipropellant systems are categorized as gas/liquid propellant systems, solid propellant systems, or hybrid solid fuel/oxidizer systems.

 Gas/Liquid Systems